-I decided to drop some good words about this camera after my last (positive) experience with it.
 This will be an article from an average home user with a slight hardware/software background.
 I will provide my personal experience and opinion regarding use of this camera.
 Expect all statements to be supported by facts, but do not expect lots of research effort being put around each.
-Okay, a little bit of history of my purchases.

 First benchmarked using latest Passmark.
 Then did some tests with latest Aida64.
 What's interesting here is that both processor and memory speed keeps fluctuating.
 I have not found a good explanation for this behavior.

-Here is what I got: Corsair Vengeance Low Profile 16GB 4X4GB DDR3-1600 9-9-9-24 Dual Channel Memory Kit After installing it, I noticed weird blue screens and sudden application crashes on a fairly new workstation.
-They did not happen very often, maybe 1-2 times a day, so not devastating, but quite annoying.
+After installing the memory kit, I noticed weird blue screens and sudden application crashes on a fairly new workstation.
+They happened 1-2 times a day.
 Tried many things to remedy, but then decided to check memory with Memtest.
 During the first 15% of it I got over 100K errors in one specific region of the 16GB range, so I estimated 1 stick is faulty.